taking removable fin systems to the next level

 This is an introduction to the parts that make up the routing system.

-The routing system comes in a single configuration and provides everything needed for installation.
+The routing system comes in a single configuration, providing everything needed for installation.

-2. ROUTER JIG: The jig is the primary means of placing and routing the box cavity.
+2. ROUTER JIG: The jig is the primary means of positioning and routing the box cavity.

-5. DEPTH GAUGE: used to set the depth of the router bit in the router accurately.
+5. DEPTH GAUGE: Used to set the depth of the router bit in the router initially.

 More details here.